M786453/MULADIO/README.md

 ## Development

-MULADIO's core functionality is based on Openai's Whisper, Chat Completion API and Google's GTTS(Google Text to Speech) library.
-Whisper API is used for transcribing Youtube Video's audio.
-Openai's Chat Completion API used for translating the transcript.
-GTTS library is used for generating speechs from text in any language.
-Few additional libraries are also used like Pytube is used for downloading Youtube Video's audio.
-Pydub is used for manipulating audio files like combining, triming, silencing or speeding up audios.
+MULADIO's primary features rely on cutting-edge technologies such as Openai's Whisper, Google's GTTS library, and Openai's Chat Completion API.
+Whisper is utilized to transcribe the audio of YouTube videos, while Chat Completion API is used to translate the transcript.
+GTTS library is leveraged to convert text into speech in any language.
+Additionally, Pytube library is used to download YouTube videos' audio, and Pydub is used to manipulate audio files, such as combining, trimming, silencing, or speeding up audios.